Memory SystemMemory Overview

 1. Learn — Chorum analyzes conversations to extract patterns, decisions, and invariants

-2. Store — Each learning is embedded and stored with metadata (type, timestamp, source)
+2. Store — Each learning is embedded and stored with metadata (type, timestamp, source).
+Chorum checks for semantic near-duplicates (>85% similar) and merges them instead of creating bloat.

-4. Inject — Top-ranked memories are injected into the LLM’s context
+4. Inject — Selected memories are injected into the LLM’s context, adapted to the model’s size via Tiered Context

 Automatic vs. Manual Learning